Provable Multi-Task Representation Learning by Two-Layer ReLU Neural Networks: Formulation

-\section{Algorithm}
+\subsection{Algorithm}

-We consider a two-stage learning process: (1) Representation learning, in which we aim to learn effective features using $T$ available tasks, and (2) Downstream evaluation, in which we encounter a new task and aim to efficiently learn an accurate linear classifier on top of the pre-trained features.
+We consider a two-stage learning process: (1) Representation learning, in which we aim to learn effective features using $T$ available tasks, and (2) Downstream evaluation, in which we encounter a new task and aim to efficiently learn an accurate classifier on the pre-trained features.

 \textbf{Representation learning phase.} The multi-task learning algorithm we consider aims to solve the global objective \eqref{obj_glob_i} with task-specific heads.
-To do so, it first executes a symmetric initialization, as in previous studies of feature learning \cite{damian2022neural,shi2022theoretical}.
-Consider $ \mathbf{w}_{j}^0 $ and $b_{j}^0$ as the weights and bias of first layer corresponding to the $j$-th neuron at time $0$, respectively, and $a_{i,j}^0$ as the $j$-th element of the head corresponding to task $i$ at time $0$.
-Further for simplicity assume $m$ is even.
-Then, for all the weights corresponding to $j \leq \frac{m}{2}$, we set the weights as
+We denote the $j$-th neuron weights at initialization as $ \mathbf{w}_{j}^0 \in \mathbb{R}^d$, and the global bias and head corresponding to task $i$ at time $0$ as $\mathbf{b}^0\in \mathbb{R}^m$ and $\mathbf{a}_i^0\in \mathbb{R}^m$, respectively.
+We initialize these parameters as: